 Hi there!
-My name is Helio, and I'm a new addition at Pawmetto Lifeline.
-Although I had a rough start, I am a survivor, and am now loving, curious and playful!
-I purr a lot, and enjoy being picked up.
-I like other cats and dogs, but have not yet been tested with kids.
+My name is Valeria, and I'm a new addition at Pawmetto Lifeline!
+I'm a cuddle bug who loves to snuggle, and I purr up a storm.
+I tolerate dogs, but am not crazy about them.
+I like other cats, but have not yet been tested with kids.
 I am litter box trained.
-My adoption fee of $150.00 includes my neuter surgery, deworming, microchip, up-to-date vaccinations, and FIV/FELV Combo Test.
+My adoption fee of $150.00 includes my spay surgery, deworming, microchip, up-to-date vaccinations, and FIV/FELV Combo Test.
 I've even started on my monthly flea and heartworm preventatives - what more could you ask for?!
 If you'd like to meet me, please fill out an online application or call a counselor at (803) 465-9150.
 See you soon!

 Pawmetto Lifeline is a 501(c)3 not-for-profit animal rescue organization solving pet overpopulation in the Midlands.
 There are over 20,000 homeless pets in the Midlands and over 17,000 are euthanized each year.
 Our plan uniquely positions us to correct this problem through four distinct initiatives: Adoption, Medical, Rescue Collaboration, and Education efforts.

 Pawmetto Lifeline is open for adoptions Monday-Friday from 12 noon-7 pm, Saturday from 10 am-7 pm and Sunday from 12 noon-5 pm.
 Some cats are also available for adoption daily at all Petsmart locations in the Columbia area.
 (Currently there are Petsmart locations in Harbison, Lexington and the Northeast on Two Notch Road.)